 Cardelles, 159 So.
 3d 239, 241 (Fla.
 3d DCA 2015) (“‘A challenge to coverage is,

-as the Florida Supreme Court has confirmed, a matter for determination a court;
+as the Florida Supreme Court has confirmed, a matter for determination by a court;

-whereas, a challenge to the amount of a covered loss is for determination an
+whereas, a challenge to the amount of a covered loss is for determination by an

 appraisal panel.’” (quoting Citizens Prop.
 Ins.
 Corp. v.
 Mango Hill Condo.
 Ass’n 12

 Inc., 54 So.
 3d 578, 581 (Fla.
 3d DCA 2011))).